RetroAchievements/docs/docs/developer-docs/devquests.md

 At the time you claim the set, it must be in Most Wanted section of the latest issue of RANews.
 :::

-1. If you already have one claimed when the game becomes eligible, you must be under 50% progress for it to count.
-Please reach out to the team to confirm eligibility when that happens.
-2. Any games listed in the console-specific bonus section in RANews will only be eligible to be claimed in the month it was featured in, but the set doesn't need to be released in the same month.
+1. Any games listed in the console-specific bonus section in RANews will only be eligible to be claimed in the month it was featured in, but the set doesn't need to be released in the same month.

 ### 008 [World Traveler](https://retroachievements.org/game/15918)